-(1) A person who ordinarily resides in the Relevant Area may leave the premises in the following circumstances:

-- (a) for emergency purposes; or - (b) as required or authorised by law; or - (c) for purposes relating to the administration of justice, including, but not limited to, attending: - (i) a police station; or - (ii) a court or other premises for purposes relating to the justice or law enforcement system; or - (d) to attend a place of worship, if that place of worship is operating in accordance with the Restricted Activity Directions (Non-Melbourne) (No. 3) or the Restricted Activity Directions (Restricted Areas) (No. 8) (as applicable); or Examples: attending an essential public support service (for example, a food bank, a service for homeless persons) or attending an essential support group (for example, for alcohol and drugs, family violence or parenting). - (e) to attend a community facility, if that facility is operating in accordance with the Restricted Activity Directions (Non-Melbourne) (No. 3) or the Restricted Activity Directions (Restricted Areas) (No. 8) (as applicable); or Examples: attending an essential public support service (for example, a food bank, a service for homeless persons) or attending an essential support group (for example, for alcohol and drugs, family violence or parenting). - (f) for the purpose of driving a person with whom they ordinarily reside where it is not otherwise reasonably practicable for that person to leave their premises for a purpose permitted under, and provided they comply with, these directions; or Examples: driving a household member who does not have a driver's licence to or from work, to obtain educational services, or to the ordinary place of residence of a person with whom they are in an intimate personal relationship. - (g) if the premises in which the person ordinarily resides is no longer available for the person to reside in or is no longer suitable for the person to reside in; or - (h) for purposes relating to, or associated with, dealing with residential property, including attending a private inspection of a residential property organised in accordance with the Restricted Activity Directions (Non-Melbourne) (No. 3) or the Restricted Activity Directions (Restricted Areas) (No. 8) (as applicable); or - (i) to attend a lesson to operate a vehicle, or to practise for the purposes of obtaining a licence to operate a vehicle, with another person who ordinarily resides at the same premises or with an instructor; or - (j) for the purposes of moving to a new premises at which the person will ordinarily reside; or - (k) if the person ordinarily resides outside Victoria, for the purposes of leaving Victoria; or - (l) if the person is permitted to leave Australia, for the purposes of leaving Australia; or - (m) for the purposes of national security.
+- (1) A person who ordinarily resides in the Relevant Area may leave the premises in the following circumstances: - (a) for emergency purposes; or - (b) as required or authorised by law; or - (c) for purposes relating to the administration of justice, including, but not limited to, attending: - (i) a police station; or - (ii) a court or other premises for purposes relating to the justice or law enforcement system; or - (d) to attend a place of worship, if that place of worship is operating in accordance with the Restricted Activity Directions (Non-Melbourne) (No. 4) or the Restricted Activity Directions (Restricted Areas) (No. 9) (as applicable); or Examples: attending an essential public support service (for example, a food bank, a service for homeless persons) or attending an essential support group (for example, for alcohol and drugs, family violence or parenting). - (e) to attend a community facility, if that facility is operating in accordance with the Restricted Activity Directions (Non-Melbourne) (No. 4) or the Restricted Activity Directions (Restricted Areas) (No. 9) (as applicable); or Examples: attending an essential public support service (for example, a food bank, a service for

+Examples: attending an essential public support service (for example, a food bank, a service for homeless persons) or attending an essential support group (for example, for alcohol and drugs, family violence or parenting).

+- (f) for the purpose of driving a person with whom they ordinarily reside where it is not otherwise reasonably practicable for that person to leave their premises for a purpose permitted under, and provided they comply with, these directions; or Examples: driving a household member who does not have a driver's licence to or from work, to obtain educational services, or to the ordinary place of residence of a person with whom they are in an intimate personal relationship. - (g) if the person is a candidate for, or an employee or volunteer in relation to, a local government election, for the purposes of letterboxing, provided that: - (i) the candidate may travel to and within the local government ward for which they are a candidate; - (ii) the employee or volunteer travels within the local government ward in which they ordinarily reside or no more than 5 km from their ordinary place of residence; and - (iii) in accordance with clause 11(1), the candidate, employee or volunteer does not enter any other premises; or - (h) if the premises in which the person ordinarily resides is no longer available for the person to reside in or is no longer suitable for the person to reside in; or - (i) for purposes relating to, or associated with, dealing with residential property, including attending a private inspection of a residential property organised in accordance with the Restricted Activity Directions (Non-Melbourne) (No. 4) or the Restricted Activity Directions (Restricted Areas) (No. 9) (as applicable); or - (j) to attend a lesson to operate a vehicle, or to practise for the purposes of obtaining a licence to operate a vehicle, with another person who ordinarily resides at the same premises or with an instructor; or - (k) for the purposes of moving to a new premises at which the person will ordinarily reside; or - (1) if the person ordinarily resides outside Victoria, for the purposes of leaving Victoria; or - (m) if the person is permitted to leave Australia, for the purposes of leaving Australia; or - (n) for the purposes of national security.